Kinetic Turbulence in Collisionless High-Beta Plasmas: Abstract

 \section{Abstract}

 We present results from three-dimensional hybrid-kinetic simulations of Alfv\'enic turbulence in a high-beta, collisionless plasma.
 The key feature of such turbulence is the interplay between local wave--wave interactions between the fluctuations in the cascade and the non-local wave--particle interactions associated with kinetic micro-instabilities driven by anisotropy in the thermal pressure (namely, firehose, mirror, and ion-cyclotron).
-We present theoretical estimates for, and calculate directly from the simulations, the effective collisionality and plasma viscosity in pressure-anisotropic high-beta turbulence, demonstrating that, for strong Alfv\'enic turbulence, the effective parallel viscous scale is comparable to the driving scale of the cascade.
-Most of the cascade energy (80--90\%) is dissipated as ion heating through a combination of Landau damping and anisotropic viscous heating.
-The kinetic-energy spectrum of the turbulence has a slope steeper than $-5/3$ due to the anisotropic viscous stress.
+We present theoretical estimates for, and calculate directly from the simulations, the effective collisionality and plasma viscosity in pressure-anisotropic high-beta turbulence, demonstrating that, for strong Alfv\'enic turbulence, the effective parallel-viscous scale is comparable to the driving scale of the cascade.
+Below this scale, the kinetic-energy spectrum indicates an Alfv\'enic cascade with a slope steeper than $-5/3$ due to the anisotropic viscous stress.
 The magnetic-energy spectrum is shallower than $-5/3$ near the ion-Larmor scale due to fluctuations produced by the firehose instability.
+Most of the cascade energy (${\approx}80$--90\%) is dissipated as ion heating through a combination of Landau damping and anisotropic viscous heating.
 Our results have implications for models of particle heating in low-luminosity accretion onto supermassive black holes, the effective viscosity of the intracluster medium, and the interpretation of near-Earth solar-wind observations.